-The proposed transmission & distribution lines are passing mostly through agricultural land, wasteland etc. Since there are no protected areas, migration path of wildlife like elephant corridors exist near the subproject project locations, possibility of any disturbance to wild life is not anticipated.
+The proposed transmission & distribution lines don't pass through any protected areas and no migration path of wildlife like elephant corridor exist near the subproject project locations hence possibility of any disturbance to wild life is not anticipated.
 Another phenomenon reported in some places viz.
 Bird hit/electrocution by electric lines during landing and takeoff near the water bodies, fly path of birds is also not envisaged in the instant case due to routing of line away from such areas.